 Diffenbaugh and Field, both senior fellows at the Stanford Woods Institute for the Environment, conducted the targeted but broad review of scientific literature on aspects of climate change that can affect ecosystems, and investigated how recent observations and projections for the next century compare to past events in Earth’s history.

-For instance, the planet experienced a 5 degree Celsius hike in temperature 20,000 years ago, as Earth emerged from the last ice age.
+For instance, the planet experienced a 5-degree Celsius (9-degree Fahrenheit) hike in temperature 20,000 years ago, as Earth emerged from the last ice age.
 This is a change comparable to the high-end of the projections for warming over the 20th and 21st centuries.

 The geologic record shows that, 20,000 years ago, as the ice sheet that covered much of North America receded northward, plants and animals recolonized areas that had been under ice.
 As the climate continued to warm, those plants and animals moved northward, to cooler climes.